trofi/trofi.github.io.gen/posts/260-make-multiple-targets.md

 `GNU make` provides `$(MAKE_RESTARTS)` variable to detect `make` restarts.

-Both fixes are proposed upatream as <https://github.com/dgibson/dtc/pull/73>.
+Both fixes are proposed upstream as <https://github.com/dgibson/dtc/pull/73>.

 ## Parting words

-Rules with multiple targets are tricky and fun. `GNU make-4.4` will be a bit more eager at rebuilding all of the targets if prerequisite changes.
+Rules with multiple targets are tricky and fun. `GNU make-4.4` will be a bit more eager at rebuilding all the targets if prerequisite changes.
 This will expose bugs in a few programs.
-They shoud be easy to adapt.
+They should be easy to adapt.
-Otherwise keeping an older version of `GNU make` in parallel to the newer one should be a reasonable workaround as well.
+Otherwise, keeping an older version of `GNU make` in parallel to the newer one should be a reasonable workaround as well.

 So far only `opensp`, `ghc` and `dtc` needed fixing.